mlpack/mlpack/doc/user/formats.md

 ### Image Utilities API

-mlpack's image utilities support loading and saving of images.
+mlpack's image utilities support loading and saving of images, if STB is available on the system.

 There is support for the following filetypes: `jpg`, `png`, `tga`, `bmp`, `psd`, `gif`, `hdr`, `pic`, `pnm` for loading, and `jpg`, `png`, `tga`, `bmp`, `hdr`